patil6ahul/Simple-Calculator/README.md

 # Simple-Calculator
-A Simple Calculator Which Performs Basic Mathematical Operation
+A Simple Calculator Which Performs Basic Mathematical Operations.